Greatest (Bee Gees album)

 Greatest is a greatest hits album by the Bee Gees.
 Released by RSO Records in October 1979, the album is a retrospective of the group's material from 1975 to 1979.
+The album topped Billboard's Top LP's & Tape chart for the week of 12 January 1980.
 A remastered and expanded version of the album was released by Reprise Records in 2007.